wp-plugins/adaptive-images/readme.txt

 = Adaptive Images Solution =

 Resizes and optimizes images delivered to mobile devices, so that the total download time is drastically reduced.
 It wraps and expands the functionality of Adaptive Images http://adaptive-images.com/ for WordPress!
-With a tiny bit of Javascript on the client, it determines the device size and sets a special cookie, so that it can serve an appropriate image size for each device.
+It works transparently, as a filter between the device and your website.
+With a tiny bit of Javascript on the client, it determines the device size and sets a special resolution cookie, so that it can serve an appropriate optimized image size to it.

-(Originally it was based on a fork of the WP-Resolutions plugin https://github.com/JorgenHookham/WP-Resolutions/, but now it is a complete rewrite!)

 = Fundamental goals =

- 1. Reduce the total download time in mobile devices.
+ 1. Reduce the total download time in mobile devices dramatically.
  2. Work unobtrusively.
 Enable it and it works.
 Disable it vanishes.
- 3. Provide a transparent solution, independant of your code.
+ 3. Provide a totally transparent solution, independant of your code.
  4. Be unaware of the yet-not-finalized `picture` element or `srcset` attribute.

 = Default breakpoints =